Imran Khan upset over losing army support: Bilawal Bhutto - ExBulletin

 Imran Khan upset over losing army support: Bilawal Bhutto

-KARACHI: Pakistani Foreign Minister Bilawal Bhutto Zardari has said PTI chairman Imran Khan is not against military interference in politics.
+Karachi: Pakistani Foreign Minister Bilawal Bhutto Zardari said PTI Chairman Imran Khan is not against military interference in politics.
 On the contrary, the former prime minister is angry with the army only because they no longer support him, media reported.

-Mr Khan’s problem with the Pakistani military began in April last year when she said she would not get involved in politics or take sides, said Bilawal, who is also president of the PPP, during an interview with Al Jazeera.

 He said the majority of Pakistanis are deeply offended by the actions that took place on May 9 where Khan encouraged his supporters to attack army installations.